MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/tutorials/babylonjs-webxr-helloworld/interact-03.md

     }
     ```

-1. Now you will see the cube faces painted with different colors.
-Let's add a simple interaction, so that the face color is changing upon clicking the cube and the cube changes its position.
-Replace the creation of a cube with the following code:
+2. Now that the cube faces are painted with different colors, let's add an interaction to:
+* Change the face color when the cube is clicked
+* Move the cube after the color is changed

     ```javascript
     const createScene = function() {